mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 ### Wallet accounts

-Each wallet account should have its own `anchor` output protecting it.
+Each wallet account should have its  `anchor` outputs protecting it.

 ### Exchanges scenarios